-Ashley grew up in Pitt Meadows and her life long love for animals led her to attend the Animal Health Technology program right out of high school.
+Ashley grew up in Pitt Meadows and she currently resides in New Westminster with her boyfriend Matt and their furry, four legged, hairball maker, Ernie.
+Her life long love for animals led her to attend the Animal Health Technology program right out of high school.
 After being a registered veterinary technician for almost 4 years, she moved to Cambridge, England to complete a 3 year BSc (hons) degree in Zoology.
 During her studies she completed field courses in Uganda, Scotland, Poland, the Netherlands, and all over England.
 Her field studies in Uganda inspired her to pursue a MSc degree in Veterinary Epidemiology which she is currently completing at the University of Edinburgh.
 She also worked in a hedgehog hospital while she was away and while she misses them and the UK dearly, she has been enjoying living in Canada with her fur baby Ernie again.

-When she's not working, she enjoys Netflix binging with Ernie and doing whatever outdoor sports the season has to offer.
+When she's not working, she enjoys Netflix binging with Ernie and Matt, doing whatever outdoor sports the season has to offer and exploring the city.

 After 20 years in the home improvement retail/customer service field, Leanne decided to make a career change.
 She combined her love of helping people and her love of all creatures big and small and went to school to become a Veterinary Office Assistant.
 She graduated from Douglas College in September of 2012 and became a member of the Shaughnessy Veterinary team in April 2013.

 Leanne currently lives in Coquitlam with her ginger cat Kenya and her newest addition, a rescued three-legged tuxedo cat named Brandon Manitoba.